 Brussels' larger-than-life Christmas market is now legendary.
 It has it all; an ice skating rink, a huge glistening christmas tree, various light and sound shows, ferris wheels, merry-go-rounds and endless stalls full of christmas goods.
 Even though Brussels is small place, they know how to do Christmas on a BIG scale.

 What could be better than exploring Budapest's Christmas markets by day and then warming up in the city's thermal pools?
 Be sure to try a chimney cake and even take a cruise along the Danube to see the city lights sparkle

-There are so many markets in Europe, these are just some of favourites.
+There are so many markets in Europe, these are just some of favourites and are some of the best places to celebrate Christmas in Europe.
 Are there any markets you would recommend?